thevibemetaverse/metaverse/docs/implementation-plan.md

    - Measure CPU usage improvement for animations

 ### Success Criteria for Phase 2:
-- Additional 15-20% frame rate improvement
+- Additional 15-20% frame rate improvement (target: achieve 50-55 FPS on mid-range desktop)
-- 40-50% cumulative improvement in memory usage
+- 40-50% cumulative improvement in memory usage (target: reduce to 250-300MB)
-- Load time reduced by 30-40% from baseline
+- Load time reduced by 30-40% from baseline (target: initial load under 5 seconds)

-## Phase 3: Advanced Optimizations (Week 5-7)
+## Phase 3: Advanced Optimizations (Week 5-8)
 These more complex optimizations target specific performance bottlenecks identified in earlier phases.
+Extended timeline to account for dependencies and complexity.

 ### Phase 3A: Batching & Instancing
 1. **Static Geometry Batching**
    - Combine static portal elements
    - Implement proper material handling for variations
    - Measure draw call reduction
+   - **Dependency**: Requires Phase 2A (Portal Model Optimization) for optimized models

 2. **Like Button Instancing**
    - Convert like buttons to use instanced rendering